ajmeese7/random-wallpaper/README.md

 # random-wallpaper
-Random background images for Wallpaper Engine
+Random background images from Unsplash.
+Has the option to convert the images to 8-bit, if the user prefers.
+Switch from this wallpaper to another and back to generate a new image.

 Available for Wallpaper Engine on Steam [here](https://steamcommunity.com/sharedfiles/filedetails/?id=1565912187).